-5. MEETINGS
+7. MEETINGS

-5.1 Putting Citizens first
+7.1 Putting Citizens first

-- 5.1.1 HEIW's business will be carried out openly and transparently in a manner that encourages the active engagement of its citizens, community partners and other stakeholders.
-HEIW, through the planning and conduct of meetings held in public, shall facilitate this in a number of ways, including: - Active communication of forthcoming business and activities; - The selection of accessible, suitable venues for meetings;
+- 7.1.1 DHCW's business will be carried out openly and transparently in a manner that encourages the active engagement of its citizens, community partners and other stakeholders.
+DHCW, through the planning and conduct of meetings held in public, shall facilitate this in a number of ways, including: - Active communication of forthcoming business and activities; - The selection of accessible, suitable venues for meetings when these are not held via electronic means;

-- The availability of papers in English and Welsh languages and in accessible formats, such as Braille, large print, easy read and in electronic formats in accordance with its Welsh language and equality requirements and commitments; - Requesting that attendees notify HEIW of any access needs sufficiently in advance of a proposed meeting, and responding appropriately, e.g., arranging British Sign Language (BSL) interpretation at meetings; and - Where appropriate, ensuring suitable translation arrangements are in place to enable the conduct of meetings in either English or Welsh, and - In accordance with legislative requirements, e.g., Disability Discrimination Act, as well as its Communication Strategy and Welsh language requirements. - 5.1.2 The Chair will ensure that, in determining the matters to be considered by the Board, full account is taken of the views of partners and stakeholder and interests of the communities served by HEIW.
+- The availability of papers in English and Welsh languages and in accessible formats, such as Braille, large print, easy read (where requested and required) and in electronic formats; Requesting that attendees notify DHCW of any access needs sufficiently in advance of a proposed meeting, and responding appropriately, e.g., arranging British Sign Language (BSL) interpretation at meetings; and - Where appropriate, ensuring suitable translation arrangements are in place to enable the conduct of meetings in either English or Welsh.

+In accordance with legislative requirements, e.g., Disability Discrimination Act, as well as its Communication Strategy and Welsh language requirements.

+7.1.2 The Chair will ensure that, in determining the matters to be considered by the Board, full account is taken of the views of partners and stakeholder and interests of the communities served by DHCW.

-5.2 Annual Plan of Board Business
+7.2 Annual Plan of Board Business

-- 5.2.1 The Board Secretary, on behalf of the Chair, shall produce an Annual Plan of Board business.
+- 7.2.1 The Board Secretary, on behalf of the Chair, shall produce an Annual Plan of Board business.
 This plan will include proposals on meeting dates, venues and coverage of business activity during the year, taking account that ordinary meetings of the Board will be held at regular intervals and as a minimum six times a year.
-The Plan shall also set out any standing items that will appear on every Board agenda. - 5.2.2 The plan shall set out the arrangements in place to enable HEIW to meet its obligations whilst also allowing Board members to contribute in either English or Welsh languages, where appropriate. - 5.2.3 The plan shall also incorporate formal Board meetings, regular Board Development sessions and, where appropriate, the planned activities of the Board's Committees. - 5.2.4 The Board shall agree the plan for the forthcoming year by the end of March, and this plan will be included as a schedule to these SOs.
+The Plan shall also set out any standing items that will appear on every Board agenda. - 7.2.2 The plan shall set out the arrangements in place to enable DHCW to meet its obligations whilst also allowing Board members to contribute in either English or Welsh languages, where appropriate. - 7.2.3 The plan shall also incorporate formal Board meetings, regular Board Development sessions and, where appropriate, the planned activities of the Board's Committees and Advisory Groups. - 7.2.4 During the first year of establishment the Board shall agree the plan of business for the forthcoming year as close to 1 April 2021 as possible.
+This first plan will be kept under review and will be amended as necessary.
+For subsequent years the Board shall agree the plan for the forthcoming year by the end of March.
+The annual plan of board business will be published on the organisations website.